 The Siege of Odessa took place in 1941.
 Aug 8–Oct 16, 1941.

-Who won the Siege of Odessa?
+What was the outcome of the Siege of Odessa?

 The Romania were victorious against the Soviet Union.